Understanding compensation for financial loss

 Where it’s not clear how much you’ve lost, we’ll usually say how we think the business should calculate the compensation, rather than telling it to pay a specific amount.

 For example, a business may have advised you to open an investment or bank account that wasn’t right for you.
-To work out how much the compensation should be, we will tell it to look at what your money would be worth now if you hadn’t followed its advice.
+To work out how much the compensation should be, we will tell the business to look at what your money would be worth now if it had given you suitable advice.

-Although we tell businesses how to calculate compensation, we won’t usually check the calculations.
+Although we tell businesses how to calculate compensation, we won’t usually check the calculations that the business makes.

 The limits that apply

 There is a limit to how much we can tell a business to pay when we uphold complaints.
-But we can recommend they pay you more if we think it’s fair.
+We can recommend they pay you more if we think it’s fair, but the business doesn’t have to accept that recommendation.

 If we think your compensation is over this limit, we’ll contact you about what that means.

-For cases referred to us on or after 1 April 2025, about acts or omissions – that is, the cause of the complaint – that occurred on or after 1 April 2019, our award limit is £445,000.
+For cases referred to us on or after 1 April 2026, about 'acts or omissions' – that is, the cause of the complaint – that occurred on or after 1 April 2019, our award limit is £455,000.

 Different limits apply depending on when the case was brought to us.